DolphDev/pynationstates/Documentation/ApiCall.md

 - I want the following shards: ["name", "fullname", "motto", "wa", "population", "currency", "flag"]

-The resulting Api request (Formated for readibility):
+The resulting Api request (Formatted for readability):

-    nationstates.Api(
+    myapicall = nationstates.Api(
     "nation",
-    value = "The United Tribes",
+    value = "The United Island Tribes",
     shard = ["name", "fullname", "motto", "wa", population", "currency", "flag"] )

-### Special Arguments

-Sometimes the nationstates API fails to make dynamic parsing possble.
-The only current example is the special argument "censusid".
-When included in the request, the module will send a request to nationstates to retrive the current daily census.
-This is used to process a regular request where both `censusscore` and `censusscore-N` are shards.
-If it is not included it will be parsed incorrectly due to the module being unable to tell what the daily census is.

-Note: This modules sends a request when the Api object is created, make sure you account for the nationstates API limits when using special arguments
+Now we need to actually load the data (Assuming `auto_load` is set to `False`)

+    myapicall.load("My Super Cool User-Agent")

+`.load()` accepts one argument, the optionally argument `user_agent`.
+It returns `self` (The instance of the object)

+Now we need to collect the data

+    myapicall.collect()

+This does some operations of the parsed xml.
+It returns a dictionary of the parsed data.
+It also sets attributes to the instance of every shard supplied.
+Depending on the shard it may return a string or a dictionary.
+You can access them this way like so.

+    myapicall.name # This returns the name shard myapicall.fullname # This returns the fullname shard myapicall.motto # You get the idea
+    myapicall.wa
+    myapicall.population
+    myapicall.currency
+    myapicall.flag

+Other Documentation
+---

+* `myapicall.data`, this returns a dictionary that contains info about the request to nationstates.
+It includes the url requested, status code, and the request object (`request.get`).